10 Examples That Show What a Difference Small Changes Can Make.

 The examples so far have been somewhat impressive, but it’s when we start getting the whole community involved that we really start seeing results.

-Let’s imagine you manage to convince 2000 people in your local community to make the switch to the Circular Reusable Coffee Cup.
+Let’s imagine you manage to convince 2000 people in your local community to make the switch to the Circular Reusable Coffee Cup or Travel Cup.
 In just one year, this would reduce their carbon footprint by a collective 3,360kg.
 This is roughly the same amount of CO2 you’d emit by driving a medium-sized diesel car from Land’s End to John O’ Groats over 14.5 times!

 For anyone who might not know, that means driving from the very bottom of England, to the most northerly point of Scotland.